-\subsection{Dirac's generalized canonical formulation}
+\subsection{6.
+Dirac's generalized canonical formulation}

-Here, we develop the theory of vortex dynamics with entangled states by using the Dirac's generalized canonical formulation.
-To discuss as explicit as possible, we first fix the vortex coordinate $(X_2,Y_2 )$ at the origin $(0,0)$.
-The reduced Lagrangian (\ref{L2}) thus becomes a simple form
+Let us develop the framework of the vortex dynamics based on Dirac's generalized canonical formulation.
+As explicitly as possible, we fix the vortex coordinate $(X_2,Y_2 )$ at the origin $(0,0)$.
+The reduced Lagrangian (\ref{L2}) thus takes a simple form

-where we also take out the notation of subscript of $(X_1,Y_1 )$.
-Let us show that both the vortex variables $X$ and $Y$ are canonical conjugates to each other.
-To see this in more detail, we perform the point transformation from $(X,Y)$ to dimensionless variables $(\xi, \eta)$:
+where we take out the notation of subscript of $(X_1,Y_1 )$.
+Moreover, let us perform the point transformation from $(X,Y)$ to dimensionless variables $(\xi, \eta)$